Background pattern

 (may affect up to 1 in 1,000 people):

-• yellowing of the skin or eyes, itching, or abdominal pain (stomach) caused by liver inflammation
+• yellowing of the skin and eyes, itching, or abdominal pain (belly) caused by liver inflammation

-• kidney inflammation, increased urine volume, and feeling thirsty, renal failure, kidney tubule cell damage
+• kidney inflammation, increased urine volume, and feeling of thirst, kidney failure, damage to the renal tubule cells

 • back pain due to kidney problems

-Kidney tubule cell damage may be associated with muscle rupture, bone weakening (with bone pain and sometimes leading to fractures), muscle pain, muscle weakness, and decreased potassium or phosphate levels in the blood.
+The damage to the renal tubule cells can be associated with muscle breakdown, bone weakening (with bone pain and which can sometimes lead to fractures), muscle pain, muscle weakness, and decreased levels of potassium or phosphate in the blood.

 The frequency of the following side effects is unknown.

 • Bone problems.
-Some patients taking combined antiretroviral medications such as Emtricitabine/Tenofovir disoproxil may develop a bone disease called osteonecrosis (bone tissue death caused by loss of blood supply to the bone).
-Taking this type of medication for a long time, taking corticosteroids, consuming alcohol, having a very weakened immune system, and being overweight may be some of the many risk factors for developing this disease.
+Some patients taking combined antiretroviral medications like Emtricitabine/Tenofovir Disoproxil may develop a bone disease called osteonecrosis (death of bone tissue caused by loss of blood supply to the bone).
+Taking this type of medication for a long time, taking corticosteroids, consuming alcohol, having a very weakened immune system, and being overweight can be some of the many risk factors for developing this disease.
 Signs of osteonecrosis are:

 • joint stiffness